Pernod is a French anise-flavored liqueur that’s worth seeking out! Drink it with water as the French do, or use it in cocktails.

 What’s in a name?
 There are a few anise-flavored products that can be easily confused.
 Here’s a breakdown of similar liqueurs:

-- Pastis aka Ricard Pastis is another an anise-flavored liqueur invented in France in the 1930’s as an alternative to absinthe.
+- Pastis aka Ricard Pastis is another anise-flavored liqueur invented in France in the 1930’s as an alternative to absinthe.
 It has a very strong black licorice flavor and is lightly sweetened, whereas absinthe is not.
 A popular brand is called Ricard Pastis, and it’s also manufactured by the Pernod Ricard company.

 - Pernod Absinthe is an absinthe manufactured by the Pernod Ricard company.
 It’s not the same product as Pernod Anise because it’s an absinthe.